 So how can we describe a dance or circus performance in Schema.org?
 Unfortunately, this is not currently possible.
 The essential concept that is sorely missing from the Schema ontology is that of a “performing arts event”, regardless of the discipline or genre.
 This is a major gap that hinders automated processing of performance data.
 As a result, this lowers the discoverability of the performing arts.

 The Performing Arts Information Representation Community Group, a W3C-associated community group dedicated to modelling the performing arts, is working to fill this void.
 The group developped MiLOPA (Mid-Level Ontology for the Performing Arts), a standardized framework for describing concepts and relationships in the performing arts.
 The group is also considering submitting a proposal to Schema.org for the addition of a generic event type to designate any public performance of a performing arts work.

 On the home front, Culture Creates and CAPACOA implemented a class denoting performances in the ArtsData knowledge graph. ado:PerformanceEvent is defined as a subclass of schema:Event and a superclass of all the more specific classes associated with the performing arts in the controlled vocabulary of the Artsdata ontology.

 Until a new type is built into Schema to designate all performances, web developers who want to make their structured data more precise can enter ado:PerformanceEvent, using the schema:additionalType property. (note: This vocabulary is still evolving.
 Version 2 is anticipated soon).

 Structured data template for events

 This structured data template was developed by Culture Creates and La danse sur les routes du Québec.
-Documentation is currently (as of August 2022) only available in French, but will soon be translated to English.
-This template is meant to be used by web developers to generate custom structured data on event pages.
+This template is meant to be used by web developers to generate custom JSON-LD structured data on performing arts event pages.

 Your digital presence: Let’s Improve It

 This training session was presented at the 2021 CAPACOA Conference and at the 2022 Western Arts Alliance.
 Resources from this session are available this blog post by Bridget MacIntosh and Frédéric Julien.